brunomnsilva/JavaFXSmartGraph/README.md

 </dependency>
 ```

+:warning: But please note that the files `smartgraph.css` and `smartgraph.properties` **must be added manually** to your project.

-You should be able to use the artifact with Maven and Gradle projects with little effort.
+:bulb: You should be able to use the artifact with Maven and Gradle projects with little effort.

 ### Accelerated graphics